 It’s good that both companies are making changes, especially Keurig.
 Even though their recycling program is far from perfect, they are making inroads.
 For example, the switch to using plastic #5 (recyclable polyurethane) instead of #7 was a huge move and made the pods recyclable in most facilities.
 Still, Keurig could do more to make the process even easier.

 It follows the class nudge principle that people take action when made easier and more aware [5].
 Public reminders, default opt-in programs and small rewards can trigger significant behavioral changes.
-We found if coffee pod companies make recycling as straightforward as possible, the users will recycle.
-If Nespresso and Keurig included incentives for recycling, recycling rates would skyrocket.

 About Our Data And Research